How to Add Stripes to Arrow of Light Arrows

 Layout of Stripes

-Place the Bobcat stripe on the end closest to the fletching.
-Leave a little space, and add the Tiger stripe.
-Next, add the stripes for the additional Tiger adventures.
+Place the stripe for their first rank on the end closest to the fletching.
+Next, add the stripes for the additional elective adventures.

 Each pack (or even each den) can make its own decision about how they want to stripe the Arrow of Light arrows, but I hope these recommendations will be helpful in making that decision.